Hero (2001 TV series): Plot

 Throughout the series, Kuryu uncovers coerced confessions, unethical legal practices, corruption, obstruction from overzealous cops, sensationalistic media, interference from politicians and well connected, powerful elites.
 Over the course of the series, his idealism and dogged pursuit for truth and justice ignite a similar passion in his colleagues, especially Amamiya.

 By the end of the series, Kuryu is transferred to Ishigaki Island because of all the commotion he causes.

 A running gag of the series was the bartender who miraculously and instantly produced anything a person asked for, even if it was something rare, obscure or unlikely to be expected at a Japanese bar.
-The bar tender would never say a word except "Aru yo." (meaning "I got it").
-He would even produce the obscure items that Kuryu couldn't get from the infomercial channel.
-The character even appears as a sushi chef in the rural village of the 2006 special.
-Kuryu asks the chef if he is the same person, twin brother or close relative of the Tokyo bar tender, but the chef characteristically says nothing, only "Aru yo" when asked for items.
+The bartender would never say a word except "Aru yo," meaning "I got it".

 2006 TV special

 The popularity of the 2001 series spawned a two-hour special in 2006.
 In the special, 5 years has passed since the events of the TV series.
 Kuryu has been transferred from Ishigaki to Sapporo and finally ends up assigned to a small coastal village in rural Yamaguchi Prefecture.
 There, he inspires a new group of small town prosecutors and paralegals while investigating a murder possibly implicating a favorite local politician.
 The events of this special lead into the 2007 feature film.